-78% of the papers scored were assessed as having met the departmental criteria for critical thinking and editing.
+88.24% of the papers scored were assessed as having met the departmental criteria for critical thinking and editing.
 Thus, we did not meet our goal for this assessment.
-Below is a listing of the overall scoring of essays (N = 9, 6% of enrollment):
+Below is a listing of the overall scoring of essays (N = 17):